Did Black Vikings Exist? (or Black/African Equivalent)

 And even though history suggests that the full-on European slave trade began in the 15th century, it might have also been possible that there were still other entities back then that traveled south to take Africans back home as slaves.
 There could have been an instance of certain African groups finding their way to the Scandinavian countries as slaves.

 As such, there are all sorts of possibilities when it comes to how these dark-skinned Africans became Vikings.
-But the fact that it was more tedious to travel and move from one region to another at that time, it might have been quite possible that black Vikings were very rare during the time of the Viking Age.
+But the fact that it was more tedious to travel and move from one region to another at that time.